 Wash the soaked lentils once again and drain them well.

-Add them to the instant pot along with 2 tablespoon ghee, ginger garlic paste, Kashmiri red chili powder, cumin powder, and 2 teaspoon salt.
+Add them to the instant pot along with ghee, ginger garlic paste, Kashmiri red chili powder, cumin powder, and salt.

 Add 3 cups of water and close the lid.

 Press PRESSURE COOK and set the timer to 25 minutes on HIGH PRESSURE.
-The instant pot will take some time to build the pressure and the timer to start.
+The Instant Pot will take some time to build pressure, and the timer will start.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually by moving the vent to the venting position.
-Use a spoon to move the vent to prevent steam burn off the fingers.
+Use a spoon to move the vent to prevent steam from burning your fingers.

 Open the lid and mash the dal with the back of a ladle until creamy.
 Set aside.